SamikshyaAwalllll/locus-day2/README.md

 # locus-day2
 <h1>Hello</h1>
-this is my 1st repo
+this is my 1st repo.
+this is me